culuc/master-thesis/README.md

 ##### Some Summary Stats About the _individual_fixed_ Analysis
-For each party, the 500 most significant phrases are selected with the entire speech catalog and kept fixed for the analysis over each term.
+For each party, the 500 most significant phrases are selected from the entire speech catalog and kept fixed for the analysis over each term.
+These stats examine the resulting distribution over the terms with this method.

 Distribution of Phrases  | Distribution of Speakers :--:|:--: